Schwarziana quadripunctata: Worker-queen conflict

 Many stingless bee colonies, those of S. quadripunctata included, are repopulated by a single queen who mates.
 This should, in theory, create a conflicting rift between queens and the worker bees due to variations in genetic relatedness.
 Queens produce haploid males that are genetically identical to them.
 In contrast, workers only share fifty percent (50%) of their genes with males, leading to an evolutionary conflict of interest.
 However, worker bees were not observed to increase their aggressive behaviors towards newly reproduced males.

 A few possible explanations arose from the study in an attempt to explain this lack of aggression.
 One hypothesis couples the production of males in a stingless bee society with an increase in food reproduction.
 In this case, the benefit of a stable diet would overcome the workers’ desire to produce females.
-Another possibility is that aggression is beneficial no matter the sex being produced.
+Another possibility is that aggression is not beneficial no matter the sex being produced.
 The aggression between workers and queens may just be residual left over from a past evolutionary benefit.